Nonononoki/justdubs/README.md

 # Unofficial Kodi addon for JustDubs

-##Click of Watch and Star on the top right to get update notifications :)
+Click on "Watch" and "Star" on the top right of this page to get update notifications :)

 ### How to install:
 1. Enable unofficial addons in Kodi settings